univention/univention-corporate-server/doc/changelog/index.rst

 Univention Management Console web interface
 ===========================================

-* When a user selects a different language inside the UMC, it was not used inside the modules.
+* When a user selects a different language inside the |UCSUMC|, it was not used inside the modules.
 As example, the Server is on German, but a user selects English as their preferred language, the modules were still in German.
 This is fixed now, and the same language is used everywhere (:uv:bug:`57192`).